PietroGx/SIMPLICITY/BACKLOG.md

 ### Technical Debt
 - [ ] plot_trajectory should be passed to runners with partial function (not changing the function's signature)
+- [ ] memory and runtime requests to slurm hardcoded into runner
+- [ ] function in dir_manager to list all simulation output folders (hardcoded into check_simulations.py)